google-research/ecology-georeferencing/georeferencing/README.md

 **Georeferencing prompt:**

 - Uses map image + text context from paper
-- Returns JSON with 4-corner coordinates, confidence, and explanation
+- Returns JSON with four-corner coordinates, confidence, and explanation
 - Handles insets (uses smallest area as AOI)
 - Provides coordinates only if confidence > 0